xikxp1/iRaceHUD/README.md

 ### Fetching new track SVG paths

+> [!IMPORTANT]
+> You should enable iRacing legacy authentication for your account to run the following script.
+The instructions are available in [official support article](https://support.iracing.com/support/solutions/articles/31000173894-enabling-or-disabling-legacy-read-only-authentication)

 Script downloads track maps from iracing API and saves them into a static file.
 Generally it should be used when new tracks are released.

 Set environment variables: